 Land protection is about relationships.
 As we pledge to build these relationships with our community and landowners, the continuity of our staff and volunteers is central to our long-term effectiveness.
 Yet what can we do to create welcoming, diverse, inclusive, and high-functioning organizations?
 How did your staff weather the transition to working remotely or in a social distancing atmosphere?
 How did you lead this change?
 How can we attract new staff and retain those we already have, no matter the size, budget and challenges of our land trust?
 How do you lead for adaptability?
 This workshop will focus on a variety of retention strategies ranging from organizational culture to benefits, retirement contributions, and the life-work-balance expectations in today’s world.
-We will address underlying assumptions of what it means to build a culture of appreciation as well as examples of how land trusts have accomplished these goals—and the results—from around the country, as well as the three primary land trusts presenting (Mississippi Valley Conservancy, Montezuma Land Conservancy and Sonoma Land Trust).
+We will address underlying assumptions of what it means to build a culture of appreciation as well as examples of how land trusts have accomplished these goals—and the results—from around the country, as well as the two primary land trusts presenting (Mississippi Valley Conservancy and Montezuma Land Conservancy).

 Be ready to dive into the nuts and bolts of the accreditation application.
 Accreditation reviewers will share how they review your application, giving you insights on preparing your best application.
 As a participant you will leave knowing timesaving short-cuts, how to pre-screen your documents to avoid common problems, how to leverage the Requirements Manual, how to use the COVID-19 guidance for accreditation, and more.
 Appropriate for land trust staff and board members with an interest in first-time or renewal of accreditation that have some familiarity with the land trust accreditation process.